Instructions for patients attending for a surgical procedure.

 Non Medicare patients who have private insurance as required for their visa, will usually be able to claim a substantial portion of the fee from their private health insurance company.

 If you have a Medicare card and if Medicare have recorded your bank details, the clinic can submit the claim for the Medicare rebate on your behalf.
-If you are unsure whether Medicare have your bank details on file, you should contact Medicare prior to your appointment, or request that clinic staff do not process your Medicare rebate until you have confirmed that your correct bank details are recorded.
+To verify that your bank details have been recorded by Medicare, you can contact Medicare prior to your appointment (Ph 132307), or download the Medicare app on your smartphone to link your bank account to your Medicare number.
+If you are uncertain, request that clinic staff do not process your Medicare rebate until you have confirmed that your correct bank details are recorded.

 If you have any questions, please call the clinic during business hours.